xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [06/2024] I gave a talk on 6th June at "Future of AI Awards 2024: Collaborate, Debate, Invent".
 I introduced my research and shared my fellowship experience.

-[04/2024] I gave a talk at the [BMVA One Day Meeting - Trustworthy Multimodal Learning with Foundation Models: Bridging the Gap between AI Research and Real World Applications](https://www.bmva.org/meetings/24-04-24-Multimodal%20Learning.html).
+[04/2024] I gave a talk at the [BMVA One Day Meeting - Trustworthy Multimodal Learning with Foundation Models: Bridging the Gap between AI Research and Real World Applications](https://www.bmva.org/meetings/24-04-24-Multimodal%20Learning.html) in the British Computer Society (BCS), London.

 [04/2024] I established the **Fusion Intelligence Laboratory** at the Department of Computer Science, University of Exeter.
 The lab aims to **use machine intelligence and multi-source information fusion to benefit humanity.**